sharvaridhote6/git-version-ctrl/README.md

-Learning about Git, Github and Version control
+This repository contains Git commands, Github and Version control